 “Being called passive.”

-Believe me when I say that the industry spends a lot of time and money on training people how to sell emotional presentations to different audiences.
+The word “passive” evokes emotion and, based on my past experience as a senior Managing Director at a large investment house, believe me when I say that the industry spends a lot of time and money on training people how to present emotional pitches to different audiences.
 They know well that it’s much easier to acquiesce to the excitement of the presentation than to stay anchored on the following:

 The Independent Evidence